Coumadin® (Warfarin)

 Place the cooked quinoa in a bowl and chill thoroughly.

-Add the celery, carrot, green onion, thyme, salt, cumin, pepper, olive oil, and red wine vinegar.
-Mix thoroughly, chill, then serve.
+After the quinoa has chilled, add the celery, carrot, green onion, thyme, salt, cumin, pepper, olive oil, and red wine vinegar.

 Nutrition Facts